OliverSpeir/astro-starlight-remark-asides/README.md

 ## Requirements

-`astro-starlight-remark-asides` requires the `remark-directive` plugin to be added to your remark plugins before using.
+Must add [remark-directive](https://github.com/remarkjs/remark-directive) plugin to your remark plugins before `astro-starlight-remark-asides`.

 ## Copy files and use